-But, nice job, you have now started a Keyword Search and are contributing to your very own SEO!
+But, well done, you have now started a Keyword Search and are contributing to your very own SEO!

 You are catering to the AI also

-You now need to integrate these keyword results into your copy (text) on the page you are creating about American Indians, specifically the Arapaho tribe.
+These keyword results now need to be integrated into your copy (text) on the page you are creating about American Indians, specifically the Arapaho tribe.
 If you use the keywords through a creative bit of writing your page stands a far better chance of appearing in the search results.

-If you can craft your message in such a way as to be clear, concise and informative enough for the search engines (Google) to classify it as an important source of information, but also make it enjoyable to read and interesting (for your viewers) – beyond stating mere facts – then you are starting to understand how SEO works.
+The key here is to try and craft your message in such a way as to be clear, concise and informative.
+At least enough for the search engines (Google) to classify it as an important source of information.
+But also to make it enjoyable to read and interesting for your viewers, beyond stating mere facts.
+Then you are starting to understand how SEO works.

 Essentially you are not only catering for the reader but also to the AI (search engine) that needs to understand and categorize your content to put it in front of the right eyeballs in the search results.
 AI is clever (more and more) but it needs a bit of help.

 Clearly, the goal here is to rank as high as possible on the SERP.
 These things are interconnected – without Google serving up your content in the search results or if you don’t have enough people sharing your content, your efforts may not provide the hoped-for results.
 And considering the amount of competitive content out there, good SEO is essential in combination with a solid SEM strategy to increase your results.

 You are far from being the only one out there.
 Everybody is in on this.
 Every bit of content, whether it be an article, product page, video or introductory text has been written by someone (perhaps like you) who would like to get their idea, service, product or the omnipresent cat video to be noticed.
 So you need to keep (and catch) up here.